fingels/minimizer_counting_function/README.md

 >>> 353
 ```

-By default, the alphabet is `{ 'A', 'C', 'T','G'}`.
+By default, the alphabet is `{'A','C','T','G'}`.
 If you want to use another alphabet, use
 ```
 obj = MinimizerCountingFunction(minimizer,alphabet=my_custom_alphabet)
 ```